mhdawson/CookingWithNode/README.md

 previous probes.
 It is possible that the probe base will chose the same probe id an existing one, in which case you'll need to turn it off for 10-20 seconds and turn it back on.
 Most likely the base will pick another id.
-Once I get additional probes I'll see how often conflicts occur.
+I've started up to 4 probes at the same time and yet to have a colision.

 Using this project [micro-app-cordova-launcher](https://github.com/mhdawson/micro-app-cordova-launcher) you can build a native application for your phone which displays nicely as
 well: